 2. Pep-up your conversations: While talking to your child, talk to her as you would talk to an adult.
 Use phrases and words which might be alien to her but can be interpreted.
 Allow her to question the meaning of those words and exemplify them.
 A rich conversation would expose them to a variety of words, helping them expand their vocabulary base.
 Use adjectives to describe daily objects.
 Add synonyms, antonyms to your conversations to make it affluent.

 3. Label things: Be it a trip to the supermarket or a play area, label items for your child.
 This is a superb way to teach young children new words.
 And don’t be astonished if you too end up learning new words in this process.

 4. Build word sense: By word sense, we mean prefix, suffix, root words and compound words.
 Help your child understand these and encourage them to break compound words.
 For instance, tell your child that ‘tri’ denotes number 3.
 Ask him to think of some words which have ‘tri’ as suffix, like a triangle, tripod, tricycle etc. Once we understand these concepts, it is relatively easy to make sense out of new words.

 5. Play Word Games: Simple word games like Scrabble, Boggle, Pictionary go a long way in supplementing vocabulary for kids.
 While playing these games, try to introduce new words.
 You can make your own word games like word antakshari, let’s rhyme, Lego words to encourage word building and exploration.

 6. Let their Creativity Flow: Allow them to tell stories, restate their observations.
-When children are encouraged to think creatively, they are bound to use new words and expressions to add meaning to their thoughts.
+When children are encouraged to think creatively (and critically), they are bound to use new words and expressions to add meaning to their thoughts.
 All this influence their language and help them mind search words they have heard before.